Kaizoku-Ayush/Vector-Map.io/README.md

 1. QGIS - Open-source GIS software
 2. Anaconda - Python distribution with scientific libraries
 3. OpenCV - Computer vision library
-4. GDAL/OGR - Geospatial data processing libraries
+4. GDAL/OGR or any other - Geospatial data processing libraries
 5. TensorFlow/PyTorch - Deep learning frameworks
 6. Any other